sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 If you need access to all events, send events to a time-series database (TDSB) for storage instead of including events in routine Sensu backups.

 {{% notice note %}}

-We don't recommend performing a backup of the PostgreSQL event store at this time, as the event data there is seldom useful or necessary within a disaster recovery context.
+**NOTE**: We don't recommend performing a backup of the PostgreSQL event store at this time, as the event data there is seldom useful or necessary within a disaster recovery context.
 Using a TSDB allows you to bypass the need to perform regular backups of PostgreSQL.
 {{% /notice %}}